smcclatchy/spatial-transcriptomics/learners/setup.md

 title: Setup
 ---
 For this lesson, you will be working in the R programming language and the RStudio development environment.
-You will be installing this software on your laptop and downloading the data set.
-Installing software and downloading data may take 2-3 hours.
-Please take care of this before the workshop so that you are able to participate at the start of the course.

 ## Software Setup

 ### R

-Please download and install [R version 4.4.0 (Puppy Cup)](https://cran.r-project.org/).
+Please download and install [the latest R version](https://cran.r-project.org/).
 To interact with R, we use [RStudio](https://posit.co/download/rstudio-desktop/).
 You can also download the latest stable version of RStudio, although this is not as critical as the latest R version is.
-If you don't have administrative rights to your laptop, please ask the IT help desk to install software for you.
 Once you have installed R and RStudio, open RStudio to verify that the installation was successful.

 ### R Package Installation